Home/Semiconductor/Electronics/UK IoT Device Management Market

 • April 2024: The Cicor Group successfully completed the acquisition of TT Electronics IoT Solutions Ltd., including its UK production sites.
 This move created the new leader in the UK Electronic Manufacturing Services (EMS) market, integrating device manufacturing capabilities crucial for high-end IoT devices in aerospace and industrial sectors.

-UK IoT Device Management Market Segmentation
+UK IoT Device Management Market Scope:

 BY COMPONENT